Chicago Federal Building: Construction

 Congress passed a bill in late 1894 that President Grover Cleveland signed on February 13, 1895, appropriating $4 million to demolish the existing structure on the site and erect a new one.
-The 1880 building was considered dangerous and it was inadequate to house all the federal agencies in the city whose offices consequently were spread among several buildings.
+The 1880 building was considered dangerous, and it was inadequate to house all the federal agencies in the city whose offices consequently were spread among several buildings.

 On January 20, 1896, Congress approved an additional $25,000 to employ a special architect.
 The Chicago Federal Building was the first government structure constructed with the purpose of housing the post office.

 Demolition began on the old building in June 1896 after the post office relocated to a temporary building on the site now occupied by the 333 North Michigan Avenue Building.
 Foundation work began in August 1897 and was completed in September 1898 at a cost of $208,000.
 The foundation was supported by wooden piles driven 72 ft below street level.
 The basement and first two floors covered the entire site and measured 321 ft by 361 ft.

 On April 30, 1898, work for the superstructure was awarded to John Pierce, a New York contractor, who submitted a bid of $1,897,000.
 The building took seven years to construct because government policy at the time was to appropriate only enough funds for each contract as it was awarded.
-There was no general contractor and over 100 separate contracts were awarded during construction.
+There was no general contractor, and over 100 separate contracts were awarded during construction.

-The completed building reached a height of 297 ft and was dedicated by President William McKinley October 9, 1899, the twenty-eighth anniversary of the Great Chicago Fire.
+The completed building reached a height of 297 ft and was dedicated by President William McKinley on October 9, 1899, the twenty-eighth anniversary of the Great Chicago Fire.
 The areas for the post office were completed in 1904 and other agencies occupied their spaces in 1905.